Report a fire

 Our interactive map visually shows active fires, current fire danger across the province and restricted fire zones in effect.

 The map now shows perimeters for some fires over 40 hectares in size.
-Please note that not all fires are mapped and perimeters are not updated every day (may differ from the size reported in the table).
+Note that not all fires are mapped and perimeters are not updated every day (may differ from the size reported in the table).

 We recommend using Google chrome as your web browser to access the map.

-Aviation, Forest Fire and Emergency Services would like to remind the public that during Ontario’s legislated fire season (from April 1 to October 31), Ontario’s Outdoor Burning Regulations are in effect.
-In order to dispose of yard waste and woody debris, we encourage you to use methods such as composting or using your local landfill.
-If you must burn, use caution and follow Ontario’s Outdoor Burning Regulations.
+Aviation, Forest Fire and Emergency Services reminds the public that outdoor fire rules are in effect throughout Ontario’s legislated fire season, which runs from April 1 to October 31.
+To dispose of yard waste and woody debris, we encourage the use of alternatives such as composting or utilizing your local landfill.
+If you must burn, use caution and follow the rules outlined in Ontario’s Wildland Fire Management regulation.

 Residents within municipal boundaries must also check with their local fire department for burning restrictions or permitting requirements prior to burning.